lucasdietrich/AVRTOS/readme.md

 Steps :
 1. Building project in debug mode :
   - `build_type = debug`
-  - Make sure to use timer1 as syslock !
+  - Make sure to use timer1 as syslock as it's the only hardware timer supported for now !

 2. Emulate on qemu : Run command from WSL :
   `~/qemu/qemu/build/avr-softmmu/qemu-system-avr -M mega2560 -bios .pio/build/Sysclock-qemu-ATmega2560/firmware.elf -s -S -nographic -serial tcp::5678,server=on,wait=off`